mustafaugurbaskin/mustafaugurbaskin/README.md

 # Welcome to my GitHub account

-👋 Hi!, I'm Mustafa Uğur Baskın.
-A 20 years old Full Stack Developer based in Turkey.
-I currently work at CoSearch Team (<a href="https://www.cosearchteam.com">CoSearch website</a>) as Founder & Lead Developer.
-CoSearch is a business contact information software for companies and businesses to allow them to find potential customers' contact information approximately 30x faster than manual searches.
-I have worked in many Machine Learning and Python projects.

-👨‍💻 I previously worked on:
-- FornaxAI, an AI powered lane assist & self driving assistant.
-- Martha AI, a voice assistant using artificial intelligence that I developed myself.

-For now, I am improving myself on Artificial Intelligence, Machine Learning and complex algorithms.
+👋 Hi!
+I'm Mustafa Uğur Baskın, a 21-year-old Full Stack Developer and Physics undergraduate based in Turkey.
+I am proud to be among the <b>first Turkish undergraduates</b> to publish in an <b>international SCIE-indexed journal</b> in Physics while still pursuing my bachelor's degree.

+<h3>👨‍💻 My Projects</h3>

+- <b>CoSearch</b>:
+Developed Python-based software that enables businesses to identify potential customer leads 30x faster than manual methods.
+Built a complete ecosystem accessible via both a web platform and standalone software, integrating multiple programming languages and technologies.
+See it [here](https://github.com/mustafaugurbaskin/CoSearch).

+- <b>RNet</b>:
+Created an AI-powered autonomous driving system capable of detecting road lane markings from images, videos, or real-time feeds.
+Trained the AI model using PyTorch on a dataset of over 200,000 images, focusing on accuracy and real-time performance.
+See it [here](https://github.com/mustafaugurbaskin/RNet).

+- <b>SiteSurf</b>:
+Designed and developed custom and template-based websites tailored to various client requirements.
+Delivered responsive, visually appealing, and user-friendly web applications using modern web technologies.

 ## Contact with me
 <html>